jackyzha0/jackyzha0.github.io/content/thoughts/project-list.md

 - Conversational GPS
   - why do we even look at a screen when we can just ask for directions as if it was a normal person lol

+### Website revamp (again)
+- make graph absolute on side
+- killing the spinny text
+- merge garden index with main page
+- rewrite interests section
+- add feed of most recent digital garden bits
+- separate employment + projects stuff into subpage
+	- make projects a folder and each entry is a file

 ### Tools for Thought
+* write first, organize later
+	* good daily notes, choose what to carry over from the previous day
 * block based editors are neat cause i can move stuff around really easily
 	* if u drag outside the page it makes a new note, super easy to break down big complex topics into more granular/atomic notes
 	* spatially consistent? [memory palace](thoughts/memory-palace.md) vibes -> https://twitter.com/jordanmoore/status/1418942880941477891